muratcanpayir/car-list-app-angular/README.md

 # Car Listing Angular App

 Welcome to the Car Listing Angular App!
-This project demonstrates how to build a car listing application using Angular, NgRx, RxJS, and Tailwind CSS.
+This project demonstrates how to build a car listing application using Angular and Tailwind CSS.

 ## Table of Contents